ASunart/ASunart/README.md

 <h1 align="center">Hi 👋, I'm J. Alejandro Solarte R.</h1>
 <h3 align="center">A bilingual FrontEnd Developer & UX Designer from Colombia 🇨🇴</h3>

+<p align="left">I am a bilingual interactive design student with an emphasis in Front-end Development and UX Design, with experience working and leading multidisciplinary teams within agile frameworks.
+My proactive approach to problem solving allows me to face and overcome multiple challenges, focusing on analyzing and understanding user needs to create intuitive and rewarding digital experiences.
+As a passionate learner of new technologies, I employ my active listening skills to constantly improve and grow both personally and professionally in the dynamic technology sector.</p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=asunart" alt="asunart" /></a> </p>

 - 💬 Ask me about **React.js, Next.js, HTML, CSS, Javascript**